AlexLabram/Bonsai/BonsaiCheap.md

 	- Pruning is what makes a bonsai look _right_
 	- Short inter-node distance
 	- Ramification and fractals
+	- Can encourage smaller leaves
 	- Stops the tree needing more water than the (small pot) roots can provide
 		- Tree branch-to-root ratio
 	- Shape / style
 		- Often trying to recapitulate an imaginary natural history of the tree
 + Timetable
-	- Remove tips when they get past about 5 nodes
+	- When shoots grow past about 5 nodes, trim tips
+		- Prevents trees wasting effort on stuff you'll only cut off later
+		- Exception is if you _want_ the tree to grow more in that direction (i.e. trunk or primary branch)
-		- Outdoor bonsai: start of year
+		- Outdoor bonsai: early in year
-		- Waste not, want not
+		- Indoor bonsai: as needed
 	- When secondary budding starts, prune back to 3 active (buddable) nodes
+		- Encourages "inner growth" (i.e. stops tree getting lanky)
+		- Third node is "sacrificial": intended to be removed at a later date
 		- Outdoor bonsai: some time in summer
-		- "Creates inner growth" (i.e. slaps tree's metaphorical hand down when it tries to get lanky)
+		- Indoor bonsai: as needed
-	- Prune for hen growth is slow, but tree is not currently dormant,
+	- When growth is slow, but tree is not currently dormant, prune heavily if needed
-	- <review pruning section>
+		- Reduces tree size or changes formal style
+		- Outdoor bonsai: start or end of year
+		- Indoor bonsai: as needed
+	- Remove unwanted growth as it appears
+		- Includes: excess shoots from "congested" nodes
+		- Includes: unwanted "adventitious" shoots - i.e. those that appear randomly in the middle of a stretch of bark
+		- Includes: suckers rising from roots

 ### Repotting
 + Significance